 Are plott hounds dangerous?
 It must also have tattoos and microchips to ensure that individual dogs can be identified and returned to their owners if they escape.
-However, the dangerous dog act goes beyond that.
+However, the dangerous Plott act goes beyond that.
 It also provides that the dogs may not be raised, sold or exchanged, even if exempted by the court.
 In 2014, the law was extended beyond the public domain to include private property.
-If the police or dog catchers catch you and one of these Plott hounds in public, they can take you away on the spot.
-Plott hound can be dangerous sometimes.
-If they see a private property, they have to get a search warrant to take your dog, but it’s perfectly legal and the appropriate law requires it to do so, unless the dog is exempt.
-When choosing Plott hound as a pet dog, you may want a friendly one, whether it’s for people or other pets, or both.
+If the police or dog catchers catch you and one of these dangerous Plott hounds in public, they can take you away on the spot.
+Plott hound can be dangerous if they see a private property, they have to get a search warrant to take your dog, but it’s perfectly legal and the appropriate law requires it to do so, unless the dog is exempt.
+When choosing a dangerous Plott hound as a pet dog, you may want a friendly one, whether it’s for people or other pets, or both.
 In short, a happy and lucky dog gets along well with everyone.